Antaxify/froide-docker/README.md

 # Dockerfile for Froide
 This repository contains a Dockerfile and docker-compose.yml for quick deployment of Froide using Docker.
 The Dockerfile is based on Debian 10 (Buster) and provides all necessary dependencies to host a Froide instance, which are installed both from Debian repository and PyPI.

 ### What's the purpose of froide-docker?
 The purpose of this repository is to provide a quick way to kickstart an example Froide stack.
 We have not found any official deployment script for Docker, so if you were also looking for it - here you go :)

+Please note that this is **not a production-ready** deployment script, though.

 ### Usage